-A. "Bid" shall mean an executed document submitted by a bidder in response to an Invitation for bids, and except as otherwise defined pursuant to R.I.
-Gen. Laws § 37-2-18 (a)-(h) "Competitive Sealed Bidding" and these regulations, or a Request for Quotation.
+A. "Bid" means an executed document submitted by a bidder in response to an Invitation for bids, and except as otherwise defined pursuant to R.I.
+Gen. Laws § 37-2-18 (a) through (h) "Competitive Sealed Bidding" and these regulations, or a Request for Quotation.

-2. "Sealed Bid" shall mean a bid which has been submitted in a sealed envelope to prevent its contents being revealed or known before the deadline for the submission of all bids to enhance fair competition, and except as otherwise defined pursuant to R.I.
-Gen. Laws § 37-2-18 (a)-(h) "Competitive Sealed Bidding" and these regulations.
+2. "Sealed bid" means a bid which has been submitted in a sealed envelope to prevent its contents being revealed or known before the deadline for the submission of all bids to enhance fair competition, and except as otherwise defined pursuant to R.I.
+Gen. Laws § 37-2-18 (a) through (h) "Competitive Sealed Bidding" and these regulations.

-B. "Bid Abstract" shall mean a summary of responsive bids to a solicitation.
+B. "Bid abstract" means a summary of responsive bids to a solicitation.

-C. "Bid Bond" shall mean an insurance agreement in which a third party agrees to be liable to pay a certain amount of money in the event that a specific bidder, if his bid is accepted, failed to accept the contract as bid.
+C. "Bid bond" means an insurance agreement in which a third party agrees to be liable to pay a certain amount of money in the event that a specific bidder, if his bid is accepted, failed to accept the contract as bid.

-D. "Bid Deposit" or "Bid Security" or "Bid Surety" shall mean a sum of money or check deposited with and as instructed by the prospective purchaser to guarantee the bidder (depositor) will, if selected, accept the contract in accordance with the bid.
+D. "Bid deposit" or "Bid security" or "Bid surety" means a sum of money or check deposited with and as instructed by the prospective purchaser to guarantee the bidder (depositor) will, if selected, accept the contract in accordance with the bid.

-E. "Bid opening" shall mean the process through which bids are opened and the contents revealed for the first time to the state, other bidders and to the public.
+E. "Bid opening" means the process through which bids are opened and the contents revealed for the first time to the state, other bidders and to the public.

-F. "Bid Sample" shall mean a sample required of a bidder for examination, comparison, testing, and evaluation for the prospective purchaser.
+F. "Bid sample" means a sample required of a bidder for examination, comparison, testing, and evaluation for the prospective purchaser.

-G. "Collusive Bidding or Corrupt Combination" shall mean the response to bid invitations by two or more vendors who have secretly agreed to circumvent laws and rules regarding independent and competitive bidding.
+G. "Collusive bidding or corrupt combination" means the response to bid invitations by two or more vendors who have secretly agreed to circumvent laws and rules regarding independent and competitive bidding.

-H. "Commodity" shall mean an article of trade, a movable article of value, something that is bought or sold; any movable or tangible thing that is produced or used as the subject of barter or sale.
+H. "Commodity" means an article of trade, a movable article of value, something that is bought or sold; any movable or tangible thing that is produced or used as the subject of barter or sale.

-I. "Competition" shall mean the process by which two or more vendors vie to secure the business of a purchaser by offering the most favorable terms as to price, quality, delivery and/or service.
+I. "Competition" means the process by which two or more vendors vie to secure the business of a purchaser by offering the most favorable terms as to price, quality, delivery and/or service.

 J. R.I.
-Gen. Laws § 37-2-15(2) "Established catalogue price" shall mean the price included in the most current catalogue, price schedule or other form that:
+Gen. Laws § 37-2-15(2) "Established catalogue price" means the price included in the most current catalogue, price schedule or other form that:

 1. is regularly maintained by a manufacturer or vendor of an item; and